CASB vs SASE: What is the Difference?

-In the second-half of the 2010s, CASB (cloud access security broker) was the hottest infosec market segment, with Gartner projecting a 46% CAGR from 2017 to 2022.
+At one time, CASB (cloud access security broker) was one of the hottest infosec market segments, with Gartner projecting a 46% CAGR from 2017 until this year, 2022.
 Gartner coined the CASB term to describe the security solutions designed to address the challenges created by shifting workloads to the cloud.
-Last year, in Gartner’s report titled “The Future of Network Security in the Cloud” they coined another term, SASE (secure access service edge), that is effectively a superset of CASB, delivering cloud security along with other network and security services.
+SASE (secure access service edge), is effectively a superset of CASB, delivering cloud security along with other network and security services.
 Since then, a lot of the attention that was focused on CASB has shifted to SASE.

 So, what is CASB how does it fit into the broader concept of SASE?
 Additionally what exactly does SASE offer that CASB can’t?
 Let’s dive into the details and answer those questions.

 CASB came about because the cloud introduced a dynamic threat vector that traditional security solutions weren’t ideal for.
 The old “castle and moat” approach to IT security begins to fall apart when business-critical apps and data reside in the cloud.
 CASBs provide a way for enterprises to adapt to the new threats that come with cloud computing while also reducing the workload and complexity in-house IT faces.

 So how exactly do CASBs deliver this value?
 While solutions vary from vendor to vendor, for example, some CASBs use on-premises appliances while others adopt a SaaS model, there are some commonalities across the CASB market.
 For this reason, we have outlined important considerations to take into account when choosing a SASE vendor According to Gartner, CASBs have four fundamental pillars and at a minimum CASB providers should check these boxes.